 - You know most kids don’t drink, right?

 - You know you can call me if your friends are drinking, right?

 - Let’s talk about the rules for using the family car, okay?

 Why are these conversation starters important?
-Because when conversations around alcohol are up, underage drinking rates go down.
-Kids need to hear over and over that underage drinking is illegal.
-And that underage drinking and drunk driving is both illegal and dangerous.
+Because when conversations around alcohol go up, underage drinking rates go down.
+Kids need to hear reportedly that underage drinking is illegal.
+And that underage drinking and drunk driving are both illegal and dangerous.

-We recognize that starting conversations about any serious topic can be tough.
-That’s why we’ve developed programs and resources for a lifetime, reaching kids, teens, college students, and adults of legal drinking.
-Read on to learn more.
+We’ve developed programs and resources to prepare for a lifetime of conversations with kids, teens, college students, and adults of legal drinking age.
+Read on to learn more: